Event types

 Youth event

 This is a TEDx event organized by, or catered toward, youth and/or kids or school communities.
+Youth events explore a broad range of topics.
 Learn more

 ED event

 ED events are TEDx events where educators, students, administrators and others gather to discuss the future of education.
+An ED event must be named after the location-based community it serves.
+Please note that we do not license school or university-based ED events.
 Learn more

 Salon event

-This is a small weekly or monthly event that keeps a TEDx community engaged between regularly scheduled TEDx events.
-In order to organize a Salon event, applicants must already have an existing standard license.
+This is a small, recurring gathering that keeps a TEDx community engaged between regularly scheduled TEDx events.
+In order to organize a Salon event, applicants must have already organized at least one TEDx event with live speakers.
 Learn more

 TEDxLive event

 TEDxLive is centered around the simulcast of the annual TED Conference.
-Here, the world becomes TED’s audience.
+The event is named after the location-based community, or school or university, it serves.
 Learn more

 TEDxWomen event

-A TEDxWomen event is a TEDx event which celebrates a number of different ideas, from a range of disciplines, either given by or relating to women.
-TEDxWomen events are organized around the official TEDWomen conference.
+A TEDxWomen event celebrates a number of different ideas, from a range of disciplines, either given by or relating to women.
+The event is named after the location-based community, or school or university, it serves.
 Learn more

 Business event